typecode/sykle/README.md

 ### Configuration

-Because sykle tries to make as few assumptions about your project as possible, you'll need to declaritively define how your app should run via static configuration files
+Because sykle tries to make as few assumptions about your project as possible, you'll need to declaratively define how your app should run via static configuration files

 #### Docker Compose